Tesla's planned SolarCity buy puzzles everybody but Musk

 "While we don't doubt that some customers who are interested in electric vehicles and storage products are also interested in going solar, we don't necessarily buy that there is a meaningful cross-sell opportunity - especially currently," he said.

-The all-stock deal, worth up to $2.8 billion, also could be a source of distraction for Tesla as it ramps up production, analysts said.
+The deal also could be a source of distraction for Tesla as it ramps up production, analysts said.

 Tesla, which revealed ambitious production plans in May for its upcoming Model 3 sedan, had already been setting off alarm bells among investors for its cash burn.